 Safeguarding reminder:The safety of your child is of the utmost importance.
 All of our classes are pre-recorded to remove any concerns around live participation.
 For reruns of our past live classes, students' webcams and microphones were disabled and only the chat history, if participation was requested, is visible.

-This class is suitable for all English students in Years 9 and above or S3 and above to really push themselves and work on these challenges with Dominic to excel in their English Language writing.
+This class is suitable for all English students in Years 9 or S3 who want to excel in their English Language writing.

 Students will require a laptop with internet connection to view the class.
 A pen and notepad will also be required during the lesson.